-- Hold the earmould between your thumb and index finger and position its sound outlet in your ear canal. - 2.
-Slide the earmould all the way into your ear with a gentle, twisting movement. - 3.
-Turn the top part of the earmould gently backwards and forwards so it tucks behind the fold of skin above your ear canal.
-Move the earmould up and down and gently press it to place it correctly in the ear.
+- Hold the hearing aid between your thumb and index finger, either above and below or on the sides. - 2.
+Place the sound outlet portion into your ear canal.
+Turn the top part of the hearing aid gently backwards and forwards so that it tucks behind the fold of skin above your ear canal. - 3.
+Insert the hearing aid into your ear canal.
+Opening and closing your mouth may ease insertion.